JohnNgethe/SimpleBlog/README.md

    - `<% if (currentPage < totalPages) { %>`: This conditional statement checks if the current page is less than the total number of pages (not the last page).
    - `<a href="/?page=<%= currentPage + 1 %>&<%= search ? 'search=' + search : '' %>">Next</a>`: If the current page is not the last page, it provides a link to the next page.
 It includes `currentPage + 1` as the page number in the URL.

-This pagination logic allows users to navigate through the pages of posts, with "Previous" and "Next" links, as well as clickable page numbers to jump directly to a specific page.
-The `currentPage` variable represents the current page being displayed, and `totalPages` represents the total number of pages available based on the number of posts and posts per page.```
+This pagination logic allows users to navigate through the pages of posts, with

+ "Previous" and "Next" links, as well as clickable page numbers to jump directly to a specific page.
+The `currentPage` variable represents the current page being displayed, and `totalPages` represents the total number of pages available based on the number of posts and posts per page.
-Explanation: This section provides an explanation of how pagination is implemented in your project's front-end using HTML and dynamically generated links for navigating through pages of posts.

 ---

-This README provides an overview of the routes and functionality of the project.
-For detailed code explanations, please refer to your app.js file and associated view templates.

-# Resources
+## Resources

 In this section, we'll list the key resources and technologies used in the development of our Blog project.
 We'll provide both Markdown elements and HTML markup for a visually pleasing presentation.

-## Technologies Used
+### Technologies Used

 - **Node.js**: Our server-side runtime environment.
 - **Express.js**: A web application framework for Node.js.